 A foreclosure process can take as long as a year.
 On the other hand, a fast-track foreclosure permits a bank to obtain title to a home more quickly so the property will not lose its value.
 In either event, it is important to stay in the home to normalize, if not neutralize, the situation.

 In California, legislation has been introduced where a homeowner is protected during the foreclosure process so that the proceedings span out for a longer period.
-Protections under the Homeowner Bill of Rights (HBOR) provides special safeguards to California homeowners facing foreclosure.
+Protections under the Homeowner Bill of Rights (HBOR) provide special safeguards to California homeowners facing foreclosure.

-The goals of this legislation is to give more rights to a homeowner who is going through foreclosure, giving him or her a better opportunity to review loan modifications as well as other methods of avoiding foreclosure.
+The goal of this legislation is to give more rights to a homeowner who is going through foreclosure, giving him or her a better opportunity to review loan modifications as well as other methods of avoiding foreclosure.

 For instance, the HBOR stops a servicer from recording an NOD (Notice of Default) until 30 days after the servicer has initially made contact to discuss foreclosure options.
 Contact must be made either by telephone or in person.